 Although breast milk is considered the ideal food for infants, not all infants can breastfeed.
 Infant formulas provide an alternative, but there are considerable differences in composition from breast milk.
 One such difference is the protein content, which tends to be higher in formula.

-Formula feeding is associated with greater increases in fat-free mass throughout the first year of life compared to exclusive breastfeeding.
-Fat mass tends to be lower during the first six months, but plays catch-up afterwards and ultimately ends up higher than that seen with breastfeeding.
+Compared to exclusive breastfeeding, formula feeding is associated with greater increases in fat-free mass throughout the first year of life.
+Fat mass and body fat percentage tend to be lower during the first six months, but play catch-up afterward and ultimately end up higher with formula feeding than with breastfeeding.

 An association was found between formula feeding, faster growth during infancy, and obesity in childhood, adolescence, and young adulthood.
 Some researchers suggested that the higher protein content of infant formulas was responsible, but others have argued that there are too many contributing factors (e.g., breastfeeding helps infants learn to better regulate their energy intake) to single one out.

 Moreover, if the higher protein content of formulas were responsible for the infants’ accelerated growth, then how would we explain the similarities in growth between formulas containing 1.2 or 1.7 grams of protein per 100 milliliters, or between formulas containing 1.0, 1.3, or 1.5 grams of protein per 100 milliliters?
 (For reference, breast milk contains about 1 gram of protein per 100 milliliters.)

 Still, even if consuming more protein from formulas than would be obtained from breast milk is not necessarily detrimental, it doesn’t appear to confer a benefit.
 There is no good reason to stray from the nutrient composition of mother’s milk during infancy, unless dealing with a preterm infant.

 Preterm infants need to be fed enough protein to promote growth rates similar to those observed in healthy fetuses growing in utero.
 The following daily intakes have been recommended based on gestational age: